ardaicoz/AlgoZoo/group/meetingslog.md

 **Present:** Arda, Alp, Ayberk, Doğa, Esra, Görkem, Kerem

 **Discussion:** We discussed whether we can make our game resizable or not, and shared our ideas accordingly.
 We talked about some resolution problems, and did some related research.

 ### Meeting ~ (02.05.2020, 2 hours)

+**Present:** Esra, Alp, Doğa

+**Discussion:** We talked about how to create controller classes for the game package, and how its design would be more appealing.
+We made some changes and additions to AlgoZooModel and AlgoZoo classes.

+**ToDo:** Esra will create the TimerController class. / Doğa will create the SelectionController class. / Alp will create the PlayButtonController class and the play method in AlgoZooModel.

+### Meeting ~ (02.05.2020, 2 hours)